This post contains affiliate links.

 My favorite way of serving this roasted red pepper and tomato soup is with crusty bread or a side salad.
 Here are some other ideas to make it a feast!

-- Salad with vinaigrette dressing (my favorite vinaigrette here)
+- Salad with vinaigrette dressing.

 Ingredients

-- 1½ lbs roma tomatoes about 7 tomatoes
+- 1½ lbs roma tomatoes, about 7 tomatoes

 - ½ yellow onion